Trachyaretaon carmelae

 Trachyaretaon carmelae is a species of stick insects.
-Even if there was no formal synonymisation, Trachyaretaon brueckneri is generally used as its synonym.
+It is one of the largest in the subfamily Obriminae.
+The sometimes used common name is Carmela's stick insect.

 Characteristics

 Females reach a length of 135 mm.
 At 75 mm in length, males remain significantly smaller.
 The animals have yellow eyes and are mostly light to dark brown in color.
 Occasionally specimens appear with reddish (mostly female) or greenish (mostly male) brown tones.
 The rear edges of the abdomen segments and of the prothorax are lighter, orange-brown or pinkish-brown in color.
 Females occasionally have one or two white abdominal segments and often small white areas on the thorax (for example, paired white spots on the mesothorax).
 The habitus corresponds to that of the rest of the genus.
 The lateral edges of the meso- and metathorax are keeled and clearly jagged (serrated).
 Both thoracic segments become wider towards the rear, with the rear edge of the mesothorax being significantly wider than the front edge of the metathorax, the rear edge of which is the widest part of the body.
 On the meso- and metathorax there is a pair of very short spines, which form the highest point of the thorax and are surrounded by inconspicuous, small spines.
 Overall, adult specimens are less spiny than many other members of the genus and have a relatively smooth and shiny body surface.